-Wednesday, December 20
+Thursday, December 20

 O Key of David, Come

-O Key of David, Come~
+O Key of David, come~

-Unlock the gates we have secured
+Unlock the gates of heaven,

-Tuesday, December 19
+Wednesday, December 19

-O Flower of Jesse’s Stem, Come
+O Flower of Jesse’s Stem Come

 O Flower of Jesse’s Stem, Come~

-Monday, December 18
+Tuesday, December 18

 O Lord of Ancient Israel, Come